Honda, Harley, Hyosung! Sports, cruiser, tourer or adventure

 If you want to be ahead of the pack, then you need new ways to think about riding!
 Survival Skills offers courses based on the principles of the 'No Surprise?
 No Accident!' safety initiative.
 No Surprise promotes what's known as 'insight training'.
 Increasingly used in airline pilot training, insight training eschews the conventional 'more and better skills' approach, and instead promotes knowledge and understanding of failure alongside technical ability.
 A key risk factor in motorcycle crashes is a failure to predict what's about to happen.
 And when we're surprised, we forget even basic collision avoidance training.
 The challenge is to improve our ability to predict what happens next and prevent surprises.

 For many years motorcyclists have known that the most common collision involving a motorcycle and another vehicle happens at a junction.
 We've had more than four decades of safety initiatives aimed at drivers and riders, and and we’re still grappling with the problem.
-Back in 2011, Kevin created the ‘Science of Being Seen’ presentation for the international road safety award-winning 'Biker Down' course, which seeks to explain just why drivers sometimes don't see motorcycles.
+Back in 2011, Kevin created the ‘Science Of Being Seen’ (SOBS) presentation for the international road safety award-winning 'Biker Down' course.
+SOBS seeks to help riders understand just why drivers sometimes don't see motorcycles - and take appropriate action.